-Messianic Prophecies

-In the Old Testament there are many prophecies that speak about a coming Messiah who would save mankind from their sins.
-These prophecies (which date back to hundreds and, in some cases, thousands of years before Christ) foretell in great detail what the Messiah was going to be like and what He was going to do.
-The extent of these prophecies are quite astonishing and provide amazing evidence that Jesus really is the Messiah.
-It is not an easy thing to predict what is going to happen next week, let alone next year - but to predict things that will happen a thousand years from now, with extreme precision, goes far beyond a series of simple "lucky guesses".
-The fact is that Jesus really is the promised Messiah!
-He fulfilled all of the prophecies perfectly - including being executed and then raising back to life again.

-This paper isn't intended to be an exhaustive study of all messianic prophecies.
-Instead what I'd like to do is present a number of prophecies from the Old Testament that speak of the person and work of the Messiah.
-As you will see, God was very clear about what the Messiah was going to be like.
-This makes it possible to recognize Him for what He really is, and tell Him apart from all imposters.
-There is only one man who meets all of these requirements, and that is Jesus.
+Messianic Prophecies In the Old Testament there are many prophecies which speak about a coming Messiah who would save mankind from their sins.
+These prophecies (which date back to hundreds and in some cases thousands of years before Christ) foretell in great detail what the Messiah was going to be like and what He was going to do.
+The extent of these prophecies is astonishing and provides amazing evidence that Jesus really is the Messiah.
+It's not easy to predict what's going to happen next week, let alone next year.
+Predicting things that were going to happen a thousand years from now goes far beyond a series of "lucky guesses".
+The truth is that Jesus really is the promised Messiah!
+He fulfilled all of these prophecies perfectly - including being executed and then raising back to life again.
+This document isn't intended to be an exhaustive study of all Messianic prophecies.
+Instead I'd like to present a list of prophecies from the Old Testament that speak of the person and work of the Messiah.
+As you'll see, God was very clear about what the Messiah was going to be like.
+This makes it possible to recognize Him for who He really is, and tell Him apart from all imposters.
+There's only one man who meets all of these requirements, and that's the Lord Jesus.
+I. His Person 1.
+He would be a descendant of Abraham One of the first prophecies about the coming Messiah was that He would be a descendant of Abraham: Genesis 22:15-18: "And the angel of the Lord called unto Abraham out of heaven the second time, And said, By myself have I sworn, saith the Lord, for because thou hast done this thing, and hast not withheld thy son, thine only son: That in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the seashore; and thy seed shall possess the gates of his enemies; And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice."

-I. His Person

-1. He would be a descendant of Abraham

-One of the first prophecies about the coming Messiah was that He would be a descendant of Abraham:

-Genesis 22:15: "And the angel of the Lord called unto Abraham out of heaven the second time,

-16 And said, By myself have I sworn, saith the Lord, for because thou hast done this thing, and hast not withheld thy son, thine only son:

-17 That in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the seashore; and thy seed shall possess the gates of his enemies;

-18 And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice."

 The book of Galatians links this prophecy to Christ:

 Galatians 3:16: "Now to Abraham and his seed were the promises made.
 He said not, And to seeds, as of many; but as of one, And to thy seed, which is Christ."

-It is important to note that verse 18 says "in thy seed all the nations of the Earth" would be blessed.
-The word "seed" is actually singular and refers to a single person.
-God was telling Abraham that he would have a descendent that would be a blessing to all nations.
-This descendent was the Messiah, who would go on to be a blessing to all nations by saving them from their sins through His death on the cross.

-2. He would be from the Tribe of Judah

-Besides being a descendant of Abraham, the Messiah would also come from the tribe of Judah:
+It's important to note that verse 18 says "in thy seed all the nations of the Earth" would be blessed.
+The word "seed" is singular and refers to a single person.
+God was telling Abraham that he would have a descendant who would be a blessing to all nations.
+This descendant was the Messiah!
+He would be a blessing to all nations by saving them from their sins through His death on the cross.
+2. He would be from the Tribe of Judah Besides being a descendant of Abraham, the Messiah would also come from the tribe of Judah: